dulalsaurab/dulalsaurab.github.io_old/_posts/2017-05-28-personalization-versus-filter-bubble.md

 body {
 text-align: justify}
 </style>
-## The influence of personalization on the quality of search queries

 With growing amount of data on the Internet, the need for information retrieval systems i.e. search engines is inarguable.
 Moreover, to efficiently search such huge volumes of data, these search engines use numerous smart techniques and algorithms.
 Perhaps the most famous example is the PageRank algorithm to quantify the importance of a webpage.
 However, it was soon realized that determining the importance of a webpage alone was not enough.
 It was equally important to determine the relevancy (what the user exactly wants) of a webpage.
 It was Google which pioneered a technique for the same: personalization.

 Personalization in the context of search engines means to filter and re-rank search results based on users’ interests and past experiences.
 Concretely, a programmer is more likely to mean the